What is journey mapping?

 5. Day in the life maps

 Day in the life maps are all about narrowing in on users’ daily behaviors to gain insight into how a product can help alleviate a person’s pain points.
-They’re used to visualize obstacles a user might encounter and address issues well before the user notices there’s a problem.
+They visualize obstacles a user might encounter and address issues well before the user notices there’s a problem.

 6. Service blueprints